 What to consider with auto refinance loans

 If your current monthly payment doesn’t fit into your budget, watch out for lenders that reduce your car payments by extending your loan term instead of offering a lower rate.
-With a longer loan term, you may have lower monthly payments, but you’ll end up paying more in interest over the life of the loan.
+With a longer term and the same interest rate, you may have lower monthly payments, but you’ll end up paying more in interest over the life of your loan.
 Plus, a longer loan term increases the odds that you’ll become upside down on your loan.

 As with any loan, be sure to shop around and compare loan offers to find a loan with better terms that fit your financial goals and budget.